Dawlish railway station: Signal boxes

-The first signal box was provided on the seaward platform beside the north end of the waiting room but this was replaced by a new two-storey signal box on 9 September 1920 on the opposite platform.
-So as to fit on the narrow platform the brick-built lower storey which contained the interlocking equipment was narrower than usual, with the upper storey was vaulted out from this to give a full size operating floor.
+The first signal box was provided on the seaward platform, beside the north end of the waiting room, but this was replaced by a new two-storey signal box on 9 September 1920 on the opposite platform.
+So as to fit on the narrow platform, the brick-built lower storey, which contained the interlocking equipment, was narrower than usual, with the upper storey was vaulted out from this to give a full size operating floor.

-After the summer of 1970 the signal box was only opened on summer weekends or if there were problems working along the sea wall.
-It finally closed on 27 September 1986 since when the trains have been controlled from Exeter.
+After the summer of 1970, the signal box was only opened on summer weekends or if there were problems working along the sea wall.
+It finally closed on 27 September 1986, since when the trains have been controlled from Exeter.
 Despite attempts to find a commercial use for the redundant building, it remained empty until 2013 when it was demolished during the period 2–5 July.

 1921 accident

-On 22 September 1921 a Plymouth to passenger train collided with an to goods train that was shunting in the station.
+On 22 September 1921, a to passenger train collided with a to goods train that was shunting in the station.
 The passenger train, hauled by Star Class 4055 Princess Sophia, failed to stop at a danger signal.
 Cranes cleared the line by lifting damaged wagons onto the beach, where they remained for a couple of days.